dexidp/dex/README.md

 A non-exhaustive list of those who would benefit from using dex:

 - Those who want a language/framework-agnostic way to manage authentication.
-- Those who want to federate authentication from mutiple providers of differing types.
+- Those who want to federate authentication from multiple providers of differing types.
-- Those who want to manage user credentials (eg. username and password) and perform authentication locally
+- Those who want to manage user credentials (e.g. username and password) and perform authentication locally.
 - Those who want to create an OIDC Identity Provider for multiple clients to authenticate against.
 - Those who want any or all of the above in a Free and Open Source project.